Health insurance in Singapore

 Singapore's healthcare system

-Singapore’s healthcare system is considered the second best in the world.
-But if you’re not a permanent resident, you won’t be able to benefit from the advantages of this system.
-It is therefore important to take out expatriate health insurance before your departure or when you arrive in Singapore, to protect you against the cost of hospitalization or expensive medical consultations.
+In particular, Singapore’s healthcare system is considered the second best in the world.
+However, if you are not a permanent resident, you will not be able to benefit from the advantages of this system.
+So it’s important to take out health insurance before you leave or when you arrive in Singapore.
+An expatriate health insurance policy will protect you against the cost of hospitalization or expensive medical consultations.

-Singapore’s healthcare system is based on the Central Provident Fund.
-The equivalent of a compulsory savings account for every Singaporean worker and permanent resident.
-It gives entitlement to social benefits after individual capitalization.
-This fund is fed by a portion of their salary and is used to finance home loans, pay their pension or finance their health insurance.
+Singapore’s healthcare system is based on the Central Provident Fund (CPF)which operates as a compulsory savings account for all Singaporean workers and permanent residents.
+It opens social benefit entitlements after individual capitalization.
+Workers pay into this fund with part of their salary, which is then used to finance home loans, pay their pension or finance their health insurance.

-The plan is open and compulsory to expatriates if and only if they have permanent resident status.
-More than 80% of foreigners do not have this status, as they must have been non-permanent residents for at least 10 years to be eligible.
+Expatriates can only access the scheme if they have permanent resident status.
+Over 80% of foreigners do not have this status, notably because they must reside as non-permanents in the territory for at least 10 years to become eligible.

 Singapore’s 3 public health plans